SacDeNoeuds/extended-guide/guides/6-react-app.md

   // fetch the todos on mount.
   useEffect(() => {
     void model.todos.trigger()
-    // explicitly mark the promise as non-awaiting with `void` }, [])
+    // explicitly mark the promise as non-awaited with `void` }, [])

   return (